kbilsted/ReassureTest.Net/README.md

 # 2. An example workflow

-To write assert's, we've made it short and sweet with a `Is()` method.
-Let's put it to action for testing our new shopping basket implementation.
+Asserts are expressed using an `Is()` method.
+Let's put it to action for testing a shopping basket implementation.

-In this example we use `nunit` for setting up and executing tests but **ReassureTest works with any testing framework**.
+In this example we use Nunit for setting up and executing tests but **ReassureTest works with any testing framework**.

 ```csharp
 [Test]